hallettc/FRC-2018-Game-Sim/README.md

 then produces an updated web page with a new game state.

-  FILE DESCRIPTION
+### FILE DESCRIPTION

 Here is a description of the files for this game.
 The game has been evolving as I continue to develop it, so there are a couple of iterations:

-cube.png        : image of a single power cube field.png       : image of a PowerUp! field, taken from the game manual template.html   : the original html layout for the game powerup_v1.cgi  : the first iteration/prototype of the game powerup_v2.cgi  : the second iteration/prototype of the game alliance.cgi    : the third iteration/prototype of the game
+- cube.png        : image of a single power cube
+- field.png       : image of a PowerUp! field, taken from the game manual
+- template.html   : the original html layout for the game
+- powerup_v1.cgi  : the first iteration/prototype of the game
+- powerup_v2.cgi  : the second iteration/prototype of the game
+- alliance.cgi    : the third iteration/prototype of the game

-  WEB SERVERS
+### WEB SERVERS

 Apache (https://httpd.apache.org/) is the most common HTTP server for Linux, but can be a little intimidating to setup and configure for first-time users.
 I recommend and use thttpd (https://acme.com/software/thttpd/) for its ease- of-use.
 Simply download and unpack the thttpd tar file, and build it:

 	# tar zxf thttpd-2.27.tar.gz
 	# cd thttpd-2.27
 	# ./configure
 	# make

 Run 'make install' or copy the thttpd binary to a location.
 I launch it with a simple script that I create:

   root@MrRobot:/usr/local/sbin/www# cat ../startweb
   #!/bin/bash

   /usr/local/sbin/thttpd -d /usr/local/sbin/www -c "**.cgi"
   root@MrRobot:/usr/local/sbin/www#

 The two arguments are pretty intuitive.
-The '-d /usr/local/sbin/www' tells thttpd to serve web pages located in the given directory, /usr/local/sbin/www/.
+The `-d /usr/local/sbin/www` tells thttpd to serve web pages located in the given directory, /usr/local/sbin/www/.
-The '-c "**.cgi"' argument specifies a wildcard pattern for for CGI files, in this case telling thttpd to treat all files that end in '.cgi' as CGI files.
+The `-c "**.cgi"` argument specifies a wildcard pattern for for CGI files, in this case telling thttpd to treat all files that end in '.cgi' as CGI files.

-  GAME NOTES
+### GAME NOTES

 Changes and improvements are welcome!
 I'm too busy to spend as much time as I would like on this, so please feel free to run with your own ideas on this.